cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 the light client isn’t expired.

 After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module.

+### Double Signing

+A double signing attack, also known as an equivocation, occurs when a validator sends two different votes for a block in the same round of a consensus instance.
+The Tendermint consensus operates for each block height, with multiple rounds of voting per height, and voting twice in the same round is strictly prohibited.

+Explain the votes data structure

+## Decision

 ### Current limitations: